code2244/vaults/content/Hardware Hacking Resources.md

 - https://www.adafruit.com/product/2264
 - Real Hardware Hacking for S$30 or Less - Presented by Joe FitzPatrick - https://www.youtube.com/watch?v=wVPochUgTvw&t=2070s
-	- A logic analyzer to analyze testpoints on a board `pulseview - FT232h`
+	- A logic analyzer to analyze test points on a board `pulseview - FT232h`
 	- A serial interface cable to interact with a console `sudo screen /dev/ttyUSB0 115200`
-	- A JTAG debugger to manipulate code in a live system
+	- A JTAG debugger to manipulate code in a live system `./openocd -f interface/ftdi/um232h.cfg -f target/rpi3b.cfg`
 	- An SPI firmware dumper to extract firmware
 	- An SPI firmware writer to write and boot a modified image
 	- An I2C interface to manipulate configuration bits of a hardware device